JoonasMykkanen/JoonasMykkanen/README.md

 ### [Philosophers ▶️](https://github.com/joonasmykkanen/philosophers)
 A multithreaded simulation.
 There is some spaghetti🍝 and few hundy philosophers🧙🏼‍♂️ fighting for it.

-## Here are some of my school project's 📚
+## Here are some of my older school projects 📚
 These project's are on my github but please don't pay too much attention to them since the code quality and structure is outdated, they are first project's we did while learning basics so they do not offer best reference to my skills as of now.